-1. Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: 1 1 Unmodified Qualified Adverse Disclaimer 2.
-Internal control over financial reporting: Significant deficiency(ies) identified?
-Yes None Reported Material weakness(es) identified?
-Yes ⊠ No 3.
-Noncompliance material to the financial statements note d? ⊠ No Federal Awards 4.
-Internal control over the major federal awards program: Significant deficiency(ies) identified?
-Yes None Reported Material weakness(es) identified? ☐ Yes ⊠ No 5.
-Type of auditor's report issued on compliance for the m ajor federal program: Unmodified Qualified Adverse Disclaimer 6.
-Any audit findings disclosed that are required to be rep CFR 200.516(a)? oorted by 2 ⊠ No
+1. Type of report the auditor issued on whether the financial accordance with GAAP: statements audite d were prepared in ☑ Unmodified ☐ Qualified ☐ Adverse ☐ Disclaimer 2.
+Internal control over financial reporting: Significant deficiency(ies) identified? ☐ Yes Material weakness(es) identified? ☐ Yes ⊠ No 3.
+Noncompliance material to the financial statements noted? ☐ Yes ⊠ No Fe deral Awards 4.
+Internal control over the major federal award program: Significant deficiency(ies) identified? ☐ Yes Material weakness(es) identified? ☐ Yes ⊠ No 5.
+Type of auditor's report issued on compliance for the major fee deral program: Disclaimer 6.
+Any audit findings disclosed that are required to be reporte accordance with 2 CFR 200.516(a)? d in ⊠ No

-Heartland Consumers Power District d/b/a Heartland Energy Schedule of Findings and Questioned Costs - Continued Year Ended December 31, 2023
+Heartland Consumers Power District d/b/a Heartland Energy Schedule of Findings and Questioned Costs - Continued Year Ended December 31, 2024